bcpeinhardt/schnauzerUI/narrative_docs/src/statements_and_commands.md

 `locate "login-btn" and click`

 ### type
-The `type` command will send text to the located element.
+In general, the `type` command will send text to the located element.
+In reality, the `type` command will click a located element then begin typing in the active element!
+This is usually the same thing, but better for complex UI components which switch the active element on their own.

 Ex.
 Type in a username